-N26 Review: is it still the banking champion for expats?
+N26 Review: the banking champion for newcomers?

 N26 review Germany: TL;DR